 I kept the best for the end.
 Glencoe was my favourite place in Scotland.
 To me, no place can embody better what the Highlands are about.
 No wonder why it has been used for so many famous movies including as Harry Potter, Skyfall or Braveheart.

 From Glencoe, there are trails for all level of walkers.
-One important tip, Mountains of Glencoe can go as high as 1,150m of altitude, so if you did a deep dive the day before, make sure to stay within reasonable altitude (below 600m).
+One important tip, the mountains of Glencoe can go as high as 1,150m of altitude, so if you did a deep dive the day before, make sure to stay within reasonable altitude (below 600m).
 In the valley, if you love walking in the woods, then the Signal Rock trail is perfect.
 Nice and easy, the location is strongly related to the history of Scotland due to the Massacre of the McDonald Clan in 1692.

 I prefer to warn you, all along the road from Glencoe to Loch Lomond you will feel like stopping all the time to take pictures, so plan your day accordingly.
 Once in Crianlarich, by taking the A82 road, you will enjoy a scenic drive along Loch Lomond.
 Once again you can stop at many viewpoints, but if there should be only one, it has to be Luss.